Njonjo12/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 2-hello file prints the content of the /etc/passwd file
+File 3-twofiles dipslay the content of /etc/passed and hosts files